 In addition to civil suits, the Criminal Code and other legislation offer options for holding the tobacco industry criminally accountable for its behaviour.
 However, to date, charging tobacco companies with criminal offences has not been used as a means of changing corporate behaviour and furthering public health objectives.
-One exception is the criminal charges laid in 2003 by the Royal Canadian Mounted Police related to the tobacco smuggling fraud of the early 1990s.
+One exception is the criminal charges laid in 2003 by the Royal Canadian Mounted Police related to the tobacco smuggling fraud of the early 1990s, charges that have been dropped following the settlements with the major tobacco companies in 2008 and 2010.